antonismyl/BugScoreCalculator/README.md

 # Bug Score Calculator

 ## Overview
-The Bug Score Calculator is a tool I created to replace our Excel based calculator with additional functionality and quality of life improvements.
+The Bug Score Calculator is a tool I created to replace our Excel-based calculator with additional functionality and quality-of-life improvements.

 ## Main Features
-- Calculates a bug score based on a questionairre (customer impact, workarounds, customer type, churn risk, and urgency).
+- Calculates a bug score based on a questionnaire (customer impact, workarounds, customer type, churn risk, and urgency), but instead of typing a letter, you just check a box 🤯.
-- Provides a priority rating (Trivial, Minor, Major, Critical/Blocker) based on the calculated score.
+- Provides a priority rating (Trivial, Minor, Major, Critical/Blocker) based on the calculated score (No more jumping between Excel and Confluence for 2 weeks after you get back from PTO to see what score corresponds with which priority (╯‵□′)╯︵┻━┻).
-- Allows for easy input of relevant bug information.
+- Allows for easy input of relevant bug information (👉ﾟヮﾟ)👉.
-- Generates a summary of the bug details and score for easy sharing to the ticket's description using click-to-copy functionality.
+- Generates a summary of the bug details and score for easy sharing in the ticket's description using click-to-copy functionality ヾ(⌐■_■)ノ♪.
-- Monthly to Annual ARR conversion (Opening the calculator app AND Excel just adds insult to injury).
+- Monthly to Annual ARR conversion (Opening the calculator app AND Excel just adds insult to injury) (∩^o^)⊃━☆.
-- Auto Light/Dark mode based on system settings.
+- Auto Light/Dark mode based on system settings (Searing your eyeballs is a choice now) 😎.

 ## How It Works
 1. Team members input basic information about the bug (customer name, plan, monthly ARR, etc.)